belgianmobileid/doc/_OIDC/identification.md

 ### PKCE-enhanced flow

-Whatever the chosen authentication method, itsme® also supports an extra security extension named Proof of Key for Code Exchange (<a href="https://datatracker.ietf.org/doc/html/rfc7636" target="blank">PKCE</a>).
+Whatever the chosen authentication method, itsme also supports an extra security extension named Proof of Key for Code Exchange (<a href="https://datatracker.ietf.org/doc/html/rfc7636" target="blank">PKCE</a>).
 This additionnal layer of security is intended to mitigate some Authorization Code interception attacks.
 For this mechanism to achieve its full potential, PKCE has to be made mandatory in your flow, which is an option we can enable for you (strongly recommended).
 Please ask our onboarding team to do so when registering your project.

-<aside class="notice">If this option is not enabled, you are still free to use PKCE for some added security but requests without the PKCE <code>code_challenge</code> will be accepted as well at itsme® side.</aside>
+<aside class="notice">If this option is not enabled, you are still free to use PKCE for some added security but requests without the PKCE <code>code_challenge</code> will be accepted as well at itsme side.</aside>

 PKCE implies choosing a random string, named <code>code_verifier</code>, and then generating a SHA256 hash of that string, named <code>code_challenge</code>.
 The code_challenge has to be sent along with the Authorization Request, while the code_verifier must be sent with the Token Request, allowing our backend to make sure both requests are issued by the same source.